 FONT is a Norwegian publishing house, established in 2005.
 FONT is primarily devoted to publishing Norwegian non-fiction.

-FONT is owned and run by Halfdan W. Freihow and Knut Ola Ulvestad, who both have extensive and varied careers in the Norwegian book industry.
+FONT was established by Halfdan W. Freihow and Knut Ola Ulvestad, who both have extensive and varied careers in the Norwegian book industry.
 Font was sold to Cappelen Damm in the autumn of 2017, and runs now as an imprint within the Cappelen Damm group.

 The word FONT comes from the Latin fons, which means source or fountain.
 Today the word is mostly used in the sense of typeface, the typographical appearance of a set of letters or symbols.
 As early as in ancient Egypt there existed two typefaces (hieratic and demotic ).
 These were hieroglyphs that were either etched in stone or written on papyrus.